-In 2021, the NC State Highway Patrol issued 429 citations for littering (G.S.
-14-399 and local ordinances) and 662 citations for failing to properly secure a load (G.S.
-20-116 (g)), for a total of 1,091 citations.
-The State Highway Patrol also partnered with NCDOT by participating in the Spring Litter Sweep and focused on citing motorists that either littered or failed to properly secure and/or cover their loads.
-Troopers issued 17 litter and 54 load securement citations during the Spring 2021 Litter Sweep.
-Due to coronavirus protocol, North Carolina State Highway Patrol units did not partner with businesses in their respective Districts for group litter sweep efforts in 2021, but hopes to restart those partnerships in 2022.
-The NC State Highway Patrol did not participate in the Fall 2021 Litter Sweep.
+In 2022, the NC State Highway Patrol issued 413 citations for littering (G.S.
+14-399 and local ordinances) and 629 citations for failing to properly secure a load (G.S.
+20-116 (g)), for a total of 1,042 citations.
+The State Highway Patrol also partnered with NCDOT by participating in the Spring 2022 Litter Sweep and focused on citing motorists that either littered or failed to properly secure and/or cover their loads.
+Troopers issued 19 litter and 26 load securement citations during the Spring 2022 Litter Sweep.
+The State Highway Patrol units again partnered with NCDOT by participating in the Fall 2022 Litter Sweep and focused on citing motorists that either littered or failed to properly secure and/or cover their loads.
+Troopers issued 19 litter and 26 load securement citations during the Spring 2022 Litter Sweep.
+The State Highway Patrol units again partnered with NCDOT by participating in the Fall 2022 Litter Sweep and focused on citing motorists that either littered or failed to properly secure and/or cover their loads.
+Troopers issued 20 litter and 16 load securement citations during the Fall 2022 Litter Sweep.
+In addition, various State Highway Patrol unis partnered with local businesses around the state in Litter Sweeps, using supplies provided by NCDOT.
 State Highway Patrol citations for past years are shown in the tables below.